You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 (Price) Inflation.
 A general increase in the price of goods and services.
 The Retail Prices Index (RPI) is the primary measure of inflation in the UK and will show as a positive figure during times of inflation.

 Money Advice Service.
 Is responsible for helping consumers understand financial services in the UK.
-It was established by the Financial Services Authority.

 Money purchase (scheme).
 A pension scheme to which personal and employer contributions can be invested.
 At retirement the pension funds built up are used to provide retirement benefits.
 They are often referred to as defined contribution schemes and include all personal pension schemes.